 - 1 lime, halved and quartered, Cilantro, Jalapeno, Salsa, Pickled Red Onion as desired for garnish

 Strain Rotel and place the juices in a measuring cup.
 Add enough water to bring to one cup.
-Place the remaining ingredients, along with the Rotel and the cup of combined juices/water to the Instant Pot.
+Place the remaining Chicken & Broth ingredients, along with the Rotel and the cup of combined juices/water to the Instant Pot.

 Seal Instant Pot and using the poultry setting, set for 10 minutes for fresh chicken, 17 minutes for frozen.
-When the time is up, allow Instant Pot to go to the warm setting and let pressure release naturally.
+When the time is up, allow Instant Pot to go to the warm setting for 10 minutes & then manually release any remaining pressure.

 Check the chicken for doneness.
 Depending on the size and shape of the chicken, the amount of cooking time may vary.
 If not completely cooked, bring pressure back up and cook for an additional three to five minutes.

 Remove chicken from pot and allow to rest and cool until it can be handled.
 Strain the juices, reserving the juice and solids.
-Add the remainder of the solids to a blender along with about a cup of the juices, or enough to get the blender going.
-Save the remainder of the juices in case the dish needs to be moistened a bit.)
+Add the solids to a blender along with about a cup of the juices, or enough to get the blender going.
+(Save the remainder of the juices in case the dish needs to be moistened a bit.)

-Place the blended juices back into the Instant Pot on saute (or in a Dutch oven on the stove) and heat until the sauce is reduced and thickened to about the consistency of a spaghetti sauce.
+Place the blended juices back into the Instant Pot on Saute and heat until the sauce is reduced and thickened to about the consistency of a spaghetti sauce, three to four minutes.
 In the meantime, shred the chicken.
 Turn off the sauce, combine with the chicken.

-When a spoon is through the chicken mixture, it should be dry enough that it leaves a trail that doesn’t fill in immediately.
-If necessary, moisten a bit with the reserved juices or if too moist, simmer gently for a few minutes.
+When a spoon is run through the chicken mixture, it should be dry enough that it leaves a trail that doesn’t fill in immediately.
+If necessary, moisten a bit with the reserved juices or if too moist, simmer gently for a few more minutes.